Skip to content

 Distribute different approaches throughout posts:

-• Mix paragraphs ranging from short 1-2 line components to longer 5-6 line elaborations
+• Mix paragraphs ranging from short 1-2 line components to more extended 5-6 line elaborations.

-• Share both brief snippets of stats as well as extended anecdotes for flavor
+• Share both brief snippets of stats as well as extended anecdotes for flavour.

 Responsiveness